Statistical Inference I (7.5 hp)

 Detailed schedule

-Session # and location Date and time Topic Supporting material and comments Assignment
+Session # and location Date and time Topic Supporting material and comments Assignment: All problems from slides and

 4 TBA The Delta Method with Applications TBA TBA